Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have proposed an evolutionary state space model (E-SSM) that allows the latent source signals to evolve across epochs.
-The advantages of this methods are as follows: (1.) by introducing autoregressive structure in the latent source signals, it allows us to model the evolution of particular frequency bands in a parametric framework; (2.) the proposed method utilizes the autoregressive structure, which serves as a link between time and spectral domains, provides an approach of interpreting findings from both domains; (3.) compared to the existing methods, the proposed method is not computationally intensive since we have used ML and blocked resampling approaches for estimating the model parameters.

 Although the results reported in this paper are quite promising, nevertheless, modeling the evolution/dynamics across epochs still remains a challenge in general.
-For example, in our current method, we ignored the subject specific random effects.
-Future extensions of our method should taken this into account.
-Moreover, future directions might involve incorporating different experimental conditions into our model to improve statistical inference.
+For example, we ignored the subject specific random effects in the current paper, which should be taken into account in a future work.

+In the simulation studies, we set the phase parameter to be the true values used in simulating the data.
+We also tried using the estimates from true data.
+This is done by first calculating the periodograms for each channel and trial, and then choosing the frequencies whose peaks were located as the phase parameters.
+Although these estimated phase parameters deviated slightly from the true ones in some cases, the estimated periodograms were able to capture the structure of the true latent sources.
+These findings are consistent with the results from the sensitivity analysis.